MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 > you'll get empty output.

 JMESPath also has built-in functions that can help with filtering.
 One such function is `contains(string, substring)`, which checks to see if a string contains a substring.
-Before running the function any expressions are evaluated, so the first argument can be a full JMESPath expression.
-The next example finds all VMs using
-SSD storage for their OS disk:
+Expressions are evaluated before calling the function, so the first argument can be a full JMESPath expression.
+The next example finds all VMs using SSD storage for their OS disk:

 ```azurecli-interactive
 az vm list -g QueryDemo --query "[?contains(storageProfile.osDisk.managedDisk.storageAccountType,'SSD')].{Name:name, Storage:storageProfile.osDisk.managedDisk.storageAccountType}" -o json